 According to the General Manager of the Equinox, Mark O'Neil, the Equinox looked at about a dozen potential new locations over a span of about three years.

 "We looked at buying land.
 We looked at leasing land.
 We looked at [Equinox Valley] Nursery to put a barn up there," said O'Neil.
-"We had probably 10 iterations of different things and locations that we tried to put [into place] that would work for us and more importantly work for the birds."
-It was ultimately determined though that in order for the school to continue a new barn would have to be built - an expenditure ranging from $400,000 to $750,000.
+"We had probably 10 iterations of different things and locations that we tried to put [into place] that would work for us and more importantly work for the birds.

 "The hotel tenure on the barn from Hildene coincided with some new falconry regulations, which stipulated the housing requirements and the new housing requirements for hawks," said Emma Ford who founded the school along with her husband Steve Ford.
 "Although the resort has done everything they could to help us, unfortunately HEI, which [owns] the Equinox, decided it was (not) financially viable to move us."